TITLE University Operator

-TITLE University Operator**

 MAJOR ADMINISTRATOR Director, Networking and Telecommunications

 The University Operator performs responsible work involving the operation of a large, heavy traffic load, telephone switchboard with several trunk lines and a considerable number of stations.
 The University Operator often serves as the first point of contact for callers providing the first impression of the University.
 The University Operator has daily contact with students, faculty, staff, and the public, requiring the use of clear verbal communication skills and occasional handling of confidential information.
 The University Operator supervises student workers and may supervise part-time staff performing University Operator duties.
 The University Operator routinely trains operators and maintains appropriate training materials.
 The University Operator assists with maintaining data integrity for multiple databases to include E911, facility cable records, and name, department, and location information.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or the equivalent is required.

 Skills: Excellent interpersonal skills are required.
 Strong verbal and written communication skills are required.
 Must be fluent in the English language and speak clearly in order to be understood over the telephone.
 Effective interpersonal skills are required; a customer service orientation is required.
 Clerical aptitude, accuracy, and attention to detail are required.
 Intermediate computer skills and knowledge of Microsoft Office software, including Word and Excel is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with headsets is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Provides an essential service to the University community and its various constituencies by operating the University’s switchboard consoles by answering, transferring, and directing incoming local and long distance calls and referring questions to the proper office or person in a courteous and professional manner.

-2. Facilitates the smooth operation of Computer Services by assisting with trouble reports and reporting console alarms and line problems to the appropriate personnel.
+2. Facilitates the smooth operation of Networking and Telecommunications by assisting with trouble reports and reporting console alarms and line problems to the appropriate personnel.

 3. Promotes a positive, service-oriented image of the University by providing routine, non-technical information about local and long distance telephone procedures and system features and establishing conference calls upon request.